From Lagrangian to totally real geometry: coupled flows and calibrations: Introduction

 Geometrically, the main point is the existence of interesting couplings.
 We explain how the Maslov flow interacts with another ``new entry'': \textit{symplectic curvature flow} (SCF), introduced by Streets--Tian in \cite{StrTian}.
 Our Theorem \ref{MSCF.thm} shows that the coupled system SCF with MF preserves not just the Lagrangian condition, but any given initial values of $\omega$ on any initial totally real submanifold.
 Once again, the main tool is the above mentioned key formula.

 To explain this more carefully, however, we need another digression.
 The context for SCF is that of \textit{almost K\"ahler} manifolds.
 This class, which vastly generalizes that of K\"ahler manifolds, has been studied at least since the 1950s, but mainly by researchers interested in ``geometric structures with torsion'' \cite{ApDr,GrayHervella}.
 The point of view we wish to press here is that the above results indicate that almost K\"ahler manifolds should also have a role to play in geometric analysis.
-In particular, we observe the following. \begin{itemize} \item The K\"ahler condition is very strong: so strong that, by forcing several quantities to vanish, it ends up obfuscating some interesting geometry. \item Almost K\"ahler manifolds essentially coincide with the symplectic category: in the past decades symplectic topology has flourished, and now has a large amount of specific techniques at its disposal. \item In Section \ref{ss:special} and Proposition \ref{prop:same_crit_pts} we explain why the almost K\"ahler setting is natural for our study. \item Our Theorem \ref{MSCF.thm} expresses a new reason for interest in both SCF and in MF, thus in almost K\"ahler manifolds. \end{itemize}
+In particular, we observe the following. \begin{itemize} \item The K\"ahler condition is very strong: so strong that, by forcing several quantities to vanish, it ends up obfuscating some interesting geometry. \item Almost K\"ahler manifolds essentially coincide with the symplectic category: in the past decades symplectic topology has flourished, and now has a large amount of specific techniques at its disposal. \item Our Theorem \ref{MSCF.thm} expresses a new reason for interest in both SCF and in MF, thus in almost K\"ahler manifolds. \end{itemize}

-\paragraph{Conclusions on Lagrangian MCF.} We can now return to our original question: how does MCF manage to preserve Lagrangian submanifolds?
+\paragraph{Conclusions on Lagrangian MCF.}We can now return to our original question: how does MCF manage to preserve Lagrangian submanifolds?

 Our answer, simply put, is that this is purely accidental.
 More explicitly, at the end of Section \ref{ss:existence_lagr_mcf} we emphasize that it is the combination of the Lagrangian and K\"ahler assumptions which force the result to hold simply by deleting all terms that would prevent it from being true.
-However, these terms encode interesting aspects of the submanifolds' geometry.
-Our own approach emphasizes their role, identifying new flows that are tailored to the geometry at hand.

-The above allows us to hope that, with further research, our Maslov flow will ultimately exhibit better behaviour than MCF in this setting.
-Our current results are perhaps a first manifestation of this: we obtain more general theorems, with limited assumptions.